 Chocolate is one of the most popular sweet treats on the planet.
-Global annual sales are approaching $135 billion.
+Global annual sales are approaching $130 billion, making it one of the biggest food and beverage markets.
 As consumers in developing countries acquire more wealth, they consume more chocolate.
-That's driving steady growth in the chocolate market of about 4% per year.

 Chocolate is a favorite for many investors, too.
 A handful of snack food conglomerates dominate the industry.
 Given their size, growth is rather pedestrian.
 However, if you're after slower but more stable growth paired with dividend income, chocolate stocks can be a tasty option.